Here Are The Questions The Government Needs To Answer About The Grenfell House Fire

 An investigation into the devastating 2009 fire at Lakanal House in south London, which killed six people, concluded that the government should conduct a review of fire regulations in tower blocks.
 However, this has yet to take place, despite the coroner making the recommendation four years ago.

-“Our group recommended that due to the speed that the fire spread in Lakanal House, that building regulations should be reviewed," Ronnie King, the honorary secretary of the All-Party Parliamentary Fire Safety Group, told LBC on Wednesday morning.
+“Our group recommended that due to the speed that the fire spread in Lakanal House, that building regulations should be reviewed," Ronnie King, the honorary secretary of the all-party parliamentary fire safety and rescue group, told LBC on Wednesday morning.
 "It’s nearly 11 years since it has been reviewed."

 He added: "Successive ministers since 2013 have said they are still looking at it."

-One of those housing ministers was Croydon Central MP Gavin Barwell, who promised that the government still intended to review part B of the housing rules – which deal with fire safety – but did not give a firm date.
+One of those housing ministers was Gavin Barwell, who promised that the government still intended to review part B of the housing rules – which deals with fire safety – but did not give a firm date.

 "We have not set out any formal plans to review the building regulations as a whole, but we have publicly committed ourselves to reviewing part B following the Lakanal House fire," he told the House of Commons in October 2016.

-A similar position was reiterated to Fire Risk Management in March 2017, when a government spokesperson promised the review would take place "in due course".
+A similar position was reiterated to the Fire Risk Management journal in March 2017, when a government spokesperson promised the review would take place "in due course".
 Shortly afterwards the general election was called.

-Barwell lost his seat in that election.
-However, he has now been appointed as prime minister Theresa May's new chief-of-staff, putting him at the heart of the government's response to the tragic fire – and raising questions as to why he didn't push ahead with the review.
+Barwell lost his seat, Croydon Central, in that election.
+However, he has now been appointed as prime minister Theresa May's new chief of staff, putting him at the heart of the government's response to the tragic fire – and raising questions as to why he didn't push ahead with the review.

 Why aren't sprinklers being installed as standard in tower blocks?

-One of the recommendations made by the Lakanal House coroner was that sprinklers should be retrofitted to thousands of British tower blocks in order to combat the spread of fire.
+One of the recommendations made by the Lakanal House coroner was that sprinklers should be retrofitted in thousands of British tower blocks in order to combat the spread of fire.

 Conservative MP David Amess used a parliamentary debate in 2014 to call for this recommendation to be implemented: "Sprinklers are required in new tower blocks of more than 30 metres; in Scotland, it is blocks of more than 18 metres.
-In England, 4,000 existing tower blocks are not sprinkler protected."
+In England, 4,000 existing tower blocks are not sprinkler protected.

 "Following the fire tragedies at Lakanal House in Southwark and Shirley Towers in Southampton, the coroners issued rule 43 letters asking the government to encourage the installation of retrofitted sprinklers in tower blocks.
 Blocks with complicated designs, or problems such as those in the town centre of Southend, could well benefit from them."